-Please note that this information is subject to change, and the community will be notified of any changes accordingly.
+Please note that the information below is subject to change.
+The community will be notified of any changes accordingly.

-Berklee will follow the Centers for Disease Control and Prevention (CDC) guidance related to positive test results and the 90-day period following those test results.
-Therefore, if you have previously tested positive, you will not be included in the testing protocol and testing schedule for a period of 90 days after your initial COVID-19 diagnosis.
-Berklee will remove you from testing requirements until the 90-day post-diagnosis period is complete.
+Berklee follows the Centers for Disease Control and Prevention (CDC) guidance related to positive test results and the 90-day period following those test results.
+Therefore, if you have previously tested positive, you will not be included in any testing protocols for a period of 90 days after your initial COVID-19 diagnosis.
+Berklee will remove you from any testing requirements until the 90-day post-diagnosis period is complete.
 Scientific research indicates that individuals will likely continue to test positive for a period of 90 days post-diagnosis, despite the fact that they are no longer infectious.
-After 90 days following a COVID-19 diagnosis, you will be included in the required testing protocols.
+After 90 days following a COVID-19 diagnosis, you will be included in any required testing protocols.

-If you tested positive within 90 days of arriving to campus and are cleared to resume your normal activities by a treating physician, you must bring evidence of the COVID-19 diagnosis that indicates the date you were diagnosed and when you were cleared to safely resume activities and interactions before reporting to campus for work or classes.
+If you tested positive within 90 days of arriving to campus, you must submit evidence of the COVID-19 diagnosis that indicates the date you were diagnosed.

 - Faculty and staff: Submit documentation to Human Resources at email@example.com.